-Soquel Demonstration State Forest (Demo)
+Soquel Demonstration State Forest (SDSF)

 Demo boasts epic climbs and descents.

-Soquel Demonstration State Forest (SDSF) aka “Demo” is a 2,681 acre working forest established in 1990 and managed by CalFire.
-Demo is a favorite destination for Bay Area and Santa Cruz County mountain bikers and contains trails for intermediate and advanced mountain bikers, with long climbs and challenging, technical descents.
-Highlights include Braille, Sawpit, Corral and Ridge trails.
-MBoSC is currently working with CalFire on construction of a new flow trail.
+Soquel Demonstration State Forest (SDSF, colloquially known as Demo), a 2,681 acre working forest established in 1990 and managed by the California Department of Forestry and Fire Protection (CAL FIRE).
+SDSF is a favorite destination for Bay Area and Santa Cruz County mountain bikers and contains trails for intermediate and advanced mountain bikers, with long climbs and challenging, technical descents.

-Learn more about Demo.
+Learn more about SDSF.

 MBoSC SDSF Flow Trail Update: Trail Head Cyclery 1/25 volunteer work day recap; Mike’s Bikes 2/15 work day open for registration MBoSC/Trail Head Cyclery SDSF Flow Trail Volunteer Work Day Recap Our biggest day yet, an impressive 73 volunteers showed … Continue reading